topleft/Rezo-app-v2/notes.md

 ### Rezo App

-Home Page
-Success Page
+create an array of booked event dates by grabbing all events with SpaceId x.

 Login Page?? just make it exist in the button

-Dynamically Load Spaces - 4 hrs
-  * update space table with 'pictureUrl' column
-  * grid list on selection page

 Blockout days on Calendar
   * feed calendar an array of block out dates
   * add to blocked out dates with booking

-Add special request box to profile page

 Overall Styling - 3 hrs
   * font
   * colors

+Dynamically Load Spaces - 4 hrs
+  * update space table with 'pictureUrl' column
+  * grid list on selection page